What is the I-9 Form and Who Has to Complete it?

 Criminal penalties can result in jail time for company executives and staff.
 The employer, company and staff, can be charged when the government believes that they may have engaged in a pattern or practice of hiring, recruiting or referring for a fee, unauthorized workers.

 If a violation has occurred just once, the employer may only be fined.
-Criminal charges may be brought if violations continue repeatedly, and if such a wide-spread practice that the government can assess that everyone, from the executives to HR staff had to have known.
-The president or CEO of a company is not shielded by claiming that they did not know about the actions of an employee.
+Companies with repeat violations can face criminal charges.
+Also, the government can bring criminal charges for wide-spread practices.
+The government will assess if everyone, from the executives to HR staff, knew about the violations.
+There is no shield for the President or CEO of a company for not knowing about the actions of an employee.

 When to Call for Assistance